Last Updated on March 21, 2021 by Shaun Snapp

-- LeasePlan made an announcement about their ERP failure; however, the statement was, in part, a cover-up.
+- LeasePlan announced their ERP failure; however, the statement was, in part, a cover-up.

 - We explain what actually failed at LeasePlan.

-The leadership within LeasePlan decided to create a cover story for their € 100 million write off related to S/4HANA and other (unstated and indeterminate SAP products that were purchased as part of their 2017 purchase from SAP).
+LeasePlan’s leadership decided to create a cover story for their € 100 million write-offs related to S/4HANA and other (unstated and indeterminate SAP products purchased as part of their 2017 purchase from SAP).

-This case study of another S/4HANA failure shows much more than just than merely the failure but illustrates the cooperation on the part of SAP customers, SAP consulting firms, media entities, and SAP consultants in keeping future S/4HANA customers in the dark about S/4HANA failures.
+This case study of another S/4HANA failure shows much more than merely the failure.
+Still, it illustrates the cooperation of SAP customers, SAP consulting firms, media entities, and SAP consultants in keeping future S/4HANA customers in the dark about S/4HANA failures.

 This failure first came to my attention through a share by Dan Woods on LinkedIn.

-Some of the analysis is from the LinkedIn conversation that followed, but much of it is new and provide additional research that extends my comments.
-For those that participated or read the comment stream on LinkedIn, there is significantly more detail in this article.
+Some of the analysis is from the LinkedIn conversation that followed, but much of it is new and provides additional research that extends my comments.
+There is significantly more detail in this article for those who participated or read the LinkedIn comment stream.

 Consultancy.uk is mostly a promotional website that covers the consulting market.
-Consultancy.uk does appear to have some objectivity, for while they do allow marketing profiles of some consulting firms at their site, they have not shied away from covering unsavory issues in the consulting market.
-Such as the involvement of PwC and EY and their potential for conflicts for offering faux auditing in exchange for consulting work and the Thomas Cook bankruptcy.
-For example, neither PwC nor EY gave any indication that Thomas Cook was headed to bankruptcy (for instance, also occurred with Bernie Madoff).
+Consultancy.uk does appear to have some objectivity.
+While they do allow some consulting firms’ marketing profiles at their site, they have not shied away from covering unsavory issues in the consulting market, such as PwC and EY’s involvement and their potential for conflicts for offering faux auditing in exchange for consulting work and the Thomas Cook bankruptcy.
+For example, neither PwC nor EY gave any indication that Thomas Cook was headed to bankruptcy (for instance, it also occurred with Bernie Madoff).